 A patient must authorize the use or disclosure of his or her information for purposes that are not permitted by law, not considered treatment, payment or business operations (limited by California law), not for public benefit and not legally required.

 A patient must authorize the practice to communicate with them via unencrypted email.
-This authorization should be in writing in a separate form, or in language in an email authorizing unsecure communication.
+This authorization should be in writing in a separate form, or in the language in an email authorizing unsecure communication.

 Security Rule guidance material is available on the DHHS website.